vsudilov/adsabs-aws/README.md

 Provisions the config files necessary for solr (including information about zookeeper).
 Like the zookeeper component, application provisioning is offloaded to user-data.
 Reads the local private IP address (for routing traffic through docker correctly) as well as the zookeeper ENIs to write to /etc/hosts.

+Creates an ELB to which any member of solr ASG connects.

+Sets up EBS on /data (restores from snapshot if available) based on shardId.

 #### Application (docker via ElasticBeanstalk):
 Usage: `python aws_provisioner.py --application name path version_string`